cmaureir/progra-alma/lectures/lecture2.rst

 .. index:: if-else

 The **if-else** statement
-decide what instructions execute depending if a condition is true or false:
+decide what instructions are executed depending on whether a condition is true or false:

 .. image:: ../diagrams/if-else.png
    :alt: (if-else flow diagram)